benpollarduk/ktvn/README.md

 # Integration #
 Ktvn provides a structure, DSL and flow control for creating visual novels, but it does not provide a framework for creating UIs and managing assets.
 Many frameworks for this exist.
 To integrate with a project a **GameConfiguration** is required.
-Please see **AnsiConsoleGameConfiguration** for a simple example that demonstrates how to create a configuration and integrate with an ANSI compatible console.
+Please see **AnsiConsoleGameConfiguration** in for a simple example that demonstrates how to create a configuration and integrate with an ANSI compatible console.

 # For Open Questions